DrorHarari/run/README.md

 Usage:
 run [options] <program> <...program parameters...>
-program:	(partial) name of program without .exe
+program:	(Partial) name of program without .exe
 -l:		Just list matching names
 -#:		Force the use of the #'th program (as shown with -l)
 -w:		Use whole-word search

 Example: